Blac Chyna Wants Full Custody Of Dream Kardashian, Kris Jenner Fights For Rob

 Apparently, Kris is sick of the constant drama between Blac Chyna and Rob Kardashian.
 The former awkward couple continues to argue and fight over how to raise their daughter and still have not agreed on a co-parenting plan.

 Blac Chyna has made it clear that she isn’t comfortable leaving their baby girl alone with Rob.
-She claims that Rob Kardashian’s constant struggles may put Dream Kardashian in danger.
+She claims that Rob Kardashian’s constant struggles could put Dream Kardashian in danger.

-Kris Jenner reportedly wants Blac Chyna to give Rob Kardashian full custody of their daughter Dream.
+Kris Jenner reportedly wants Blac Chyna to give Rob Kardashian full custody of their daughter, Dream.
 In Touch reported that Kris Jenner has been trying to tap into Blac Chyna’s greed by offering up $5 million if she’ll just sign over full custody to Rob and walk away from their family.

 Cousin love ????????????????????????